Event and Meeting Services Office ABC’s

 Information tables are only available to student organizations or departments providing information or services of interest to Missouri State University students.
 Information tables will only be placed in designated areas in or near the Plaster Student Union, or with the appropriate Dean’s permission, in the building occupied by the department directly related to a student organization.
 Exceptions to these locations will be made at the discretion of the Assistant to Vice President of Student Affairs /Director of the Student Union.

 Vendor/fundraising tables will be placed only in designated locations in or near the Plaster Student Union.
 Off campus vendors or organizations must have an on-campus sponsor for such tables, and are limited to inside locations.
 The Union may be that sponsor – in which case a rental charge applies.
 Due to SGA Action in 2006, no credit card companies may exhibit.
 A student organization which sponsors an outside vendor as part of a fundraiser is also charged a fee; and is required to have a member at the vendor table at all times.
 Vendors which are competitors of businesses with exclusive University contracts may not exhibit.
-See information on insurance requirements and Sales, Solicitation & Information Distribution section.
+See information on insurance requirements and Sales, Solicitation and Information Distribution section.

 Student Organizations and University Departments are permitted a maximum of ten (10) dates each semester, with a limit of two (2) tables per reservation.
 The Assistant to Vice President of Student Affairs /Director of the Student Union must approve exceptions to the two-table limit.
 Displays are limited to the top of the table(s) reserved.
 Organizations or vendors that cause a disturbance or fail to adhere to University policies will be asked to leave and will forfeit any further reservation with no refund.